YiChong-Liu/YiChong-Liu/README.md

   </a>

 I'm Yichong Liu, a future software engineer and a senior majoring in Computer Science at UMass Amherst.
 I'm totally commited to enrich my tech stacks and develop better software-solutions to maintain competence in my role.
 My interests mainly lie in software engineering, and I'm learning ML as well.
 I've taken a wide range of courses related to programming, systems, ML and mathematics.
 I also have interests in learning Mathematics (with a minor) and Economics.
-Feel free to check my repos here and reach out to me if you have any questions.
-Thanks!
+Feel free to check my work here and reach out to me if you have any questions.
+Thanks for reading!

 </p>